FE2B

 Weizmann Institute of Science

-I am an Assistant Professor in the Department of Applied Mechanics at IIT Delhi.
-Previously, I was a PBC VATAT Postdoctoral Fellow at the Weizmann Institute of Science, Israel, working with Prof. Victor Steinberg on flow instabilities in complex fluids.
-Prior to that, I was a postdoc at the University of Cambridge, exploring air curtains for energy-efficient buildings with Prof. Paul Linden.
-My PhD at IISc Bangalore focused on two-phase turbulent flows under Prof. R. N. Govardhan.
+Prof. Narsing Kumar Jha leads this FE2B lab with a dedicated PhD, MSR, MTech, PGDIIT (NCW) students, project scientists, and BTech students.
+He is an Assistant Professor in the Department of Applied Mechanics at IIT Delhi.
+Previously, he was a PBC VATAT Postdoctoral Fellow at the Weizmann Institute of Science, Israel, working with Prof. Victor Steinberg on flow instabilities in complex fluids.
+Prior to that, he was a postdoc at the University of Cambridge, exploring air curtains for energy-efficient buildings with Prof. Paul Linden.
+He completed his PhD at IISc Bangalore, focused on two-phase turbulent flows with Prof. R. N. Govardhan.

 Research